 While it is currently true that less than half of the Upper Peninsula’s supply of propane arrives via Line 5, it is a fraction of the product that flows through the pipeline.

-A study by Dynamic Risk stated that a new 4” pipeline could supply this propane (page K-2 of this report).
+An Enbridge-funded study by Dynamic Risk stated that a new 4” pipeline could supply this propane (page K-2 of this report).
 Until such a pipeline is constructed, one rail car of propane per day could meet the U.P.’s demand.

 Holding the Great Lakes hostage by arguing the Upper Peninsula needs Line 5 for propane while ignoring the obvious solution of building a new 4" pipeline is a weak argument that no reasonable or prudent person would make.
 Yet, Enbridge constantly makes this claim.